qiusuo-fuyuan/qiusuo-knowledgeshare/container-tech/custom-image/README.md

 What you see is not really what it is.
 Merging folder is just showing two inodes from two different folder.

+cat /proc/self/mountinfo => will output the detailed mount information.
+The weird thing is that output of mount command is different from the /proc/self/mountinfo

+mountinfo shows that dockedr mounts the host folder into the target directory.